ghoomfrog/universe/computer science/chain.md

 # Chain

-A chain is a variable-sized data format consisting of *chainlets*:
+A chain is a variable-sized data format consisting of chainlets.
+Here's the chainlet structure:

 Field   |Size       |Description
 --------|-----------|-----------